Cybersecurity Basics: Are They Enough for Current Threats?

 NIST says that organizations should monitor computers and networks for possible unauthorized access or connections regarding detection.
 It is also crucial to investigate unusual activities on the web.

-For the response part, NIST prescribes plans for notifying customers, employees, and others who might be affected by an attack.
+For the response part, the institute prescribes plans for notifying customers, employees, and others who might be affected by an attack.
 There should also be a plan for ensuring business continuity or the prompt restoration of operations.
 Additionally, organizations should have pre-arranged courses of action to investigate and contain an attack, update cybersecurity policies in response to an attack, and prepare for inadvertent events.

 When the basics are not enough